Today, I entered the Tararua Range, an extremely strenuous mountain range towards the south end of the North Island.

 Including a 20 minute break about a kilometer from the hut, it took me about four hours to reach Te Matawai Hut.
 I’m not really used to hiking this slowly for the whole day, let alone the three days it’ll probably take to make it through the Tararuas.

 Arriving at Te Matawai Hut, I was a little surprised to find it empty; I was the only hiker there tonight.
-My only company was a pair of birds who were desperately trying to build a nest in the hut’s vestibule, and quite annoyed with me constantly entering and exiting the hut.
+My only company was a pair of birds who were desperately trying to build a nest in the hut’s vestibule, and were quite annoyed with me constantly entering and exiting the hut.

 The hut was pretty spacious, with bunk space for 16 and a large common room.
 Tired, I very slowly changed into dry clothes, and got ready for dinner.
 I also hung up our tent’s rainfly to try and dry it out some.
 I was glad I brought the extra water from the previous shelter; with that extra liter, my pack bladder was nearly dry; I definitely would have run out.